Lord Howe Island Group , Australia

 Blinky Beach

-Occasionally called the island’s best surf beach, Blinky Beach is on the island’s eastern edge and exposed to normal swells from the Tasman Sea.
+Occasionally called the island’s best surf beach, Blinky Beach is on the island’s eastern edge and exposed to regular swells from the Tasman Sea.

 - Best For: Surfing, bodyboarding, sunbathing.